-Dr. Greene's primary research interests are in psychology and law, specifically in the areas of legal decision making, eyewitness memory, and psychological issues in elder law.
-She has written extensively on jury decision making in civil and criminal cases, jury damage awards, jury reasoning in death penalty cases, expert testimony, the factors that influence the reliability of eyewitness memory and legal decisions concerning older adults.
+Dr. Greene's primary research interests are in psychology and law, specifically in the areas of legal decision making, eyewitness memory, beliefs about the causes and consequences of crime, and psychological issues in elder law.
 Her research has been funded by the National Science Foundation, American Bar Association, National Institute of Justice, American Psychology-Law Society, Society for the Psychological Study of Social Issues and the Borchard Foundation Center on Law and Aging.
 She consults with judges and attorneys and, on occasion, testifies in court as an expert witness on jury decision-making and eyewitness memory.

 Applied cognitive and applied social psychology, psychology and law, legal decision-making, heuristical reasoning, and eyewitness memory.

 Greene, E., & Evelo, A.J.
 (2013).
 Attitudes regarding life sentences for juvenile offenders.
 Law and Human Behavior, 37, 276-289.

 Greene, E., & Bornstein, B. (2013).
 Nudging the justice system toward better decisions.
 Journal of Criminal Law and Criminology, 103, 1155-1170.

 Evelo, A.J., & Greene, E. (2013).
 Judgments about felony murder in hindsight.
 Applied Cognitive Psychology, 27, 277-285.

 Gibson, S., & Greene, E. (2013).
 Assessing knowledge of elder financial abuse: A first step in enhancing prosecutions.
 Journal of Elder Abuse and Neglect, 25, 167-182.